Matheus2212/js-simple-accessibility/README.md

 </script>
 ```

 You can give an element ID as parameter (better use in mobile devices), to make it a button to open/close the widget.
 Please note that the element MUST exist (the script WON'T create it).
+And of course, you can create your own widget stylesheet.

 ```css
 <link rel="stylesheet" href="path/to/cssfile.csss"/>